yombo/yombo-gateway/docs/source/lib/webinterface/auth.rst

 .. currentmodule:: yombo.lib.webinterface.auth

 =================================================================
-WebInterface::Auth (yombo.lib.webinterface.auth)
+WebInterface - Auth (yombo.lib.webinterface.auth)
 =================================================================

 .. note::

-  This is a helper file that is used by the :ref:`WebInterface <webinterface>`.
+  This is a helper file that is used by the :ref:`WebInterface <webinterface>` and it's various routes.

 .. automodule:: yombo.lib.webinterface.auth
    :members: